Floweynt/stacktrace/README.md

 # stacktrace
-Cross-platform C++ stacktraces, without needing to use boost.
+Header-only cross-platform C++ stacktraces, without needing to use boost.

 ## Features
 Simple usage (one line!):